pixavier/mqtt4snap/README.md

 MQTT4Snap *!*  is a Snap *!*  library for using [MQTT](https://mqtt.org) in [Snap *!*](http://snap.berkeley.edu) (on the cloud) and [Snap4Arduino](http://snap4arduino.rocks) (on the edge).

 MQTT is an open and [secure](
-https://github.com/pixavier/mqtt4snap/raw/master/doc/ASecurePublish_SubscribeProtocolForInternetOfThings.pdf) publish-subscribe protocol for the Internet of Things, suitable for industrial applications, that can be used for many purposes, such as [Digital Twins](https://www.digitaltwinconsortium.org/initiatives/the-definition-of-a-digital-twin.htm).
+https://github.com/pixavier/mqtt4snap/raw/master/doc/ASecurePublish_SubscribeProtocolForInternetOfThings.pdf) publish-subscribe protocol for the Internet of Things, suitable for industrial applications and [Digital Twins](https://www.digitaltwinconsortium.org/initiatives/the-definition-of-a-digital-twin.htm).

 There are several free online MQTT servers for rapid testing purpose, such as [test.mosquitto.org](https://test.mosquitto.org) or [www.emqx.io/mqtt/public-mqtt5-broker](https://www.emqx.io/mqtt/public-mqtt5-broker).
 Never use these servers for production.
 One way to start is using [Mosquitto](https://mosquitto.org) on your own server, which is a popular open-source option available for Linux, Windows and Mac, fast and easy to install.
 For accessing directly to a MQTT broker from a browser, [WebSockets support must be activated on the broker](http://www.steves-internet-guide.com/mqtt-websockets).
 To monitor de broker activity, [MQTT Explorer](http://mqtt-explorer.com) is an excellent free tool.